iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 ---
 id: install-iomesh
-title: Install IOMesh
+title: Installing IOMesh
 sidebar_label: Install IOMesh
 ---

 ## Installing IOMesh
 IOMesh can be deployed on the Kubernetes platform or Openshift container platform.
-If you choose to install IOMesh in a Kubernetes cluster, you can select quick installation or manual installation.
+If you install IOMesh in a Kubernetes cluster, you can select quick installation or manual installation.
 Note that quick installation will take the default settings in the file, which cannot be modified manually.

 ### Installing IOMesh on Kubernetes
 #### Quick Installation